shirashko/Neuropsychiatry/README.md

 - scikit-learn

 ## Original Code
-The original code that this project is based on is included in the repository as "".
+The original code that this project is based on is included in the repository as "five-personality-clusters-k-means.ipynb".
 This code serves as the foundation for the clustering analysis in this project.

 ## Usage